DPTR 5711 Professional Development I, Instructor (Lecture and Facilitator)

-DPTR 7703: Professional Topics III: Leadership in Practice, Course Coordinator and Primary Instructor
+DPTR 6712 Professional Development II, Course Coordinator and Instructor

-DPTR 5721: Educational Methods, Course Coordinator and Primary Instructor
+DPTR 6713 Professional Development III, Course Coordinator and Instructor

 Robinson C (PI), Colorado Leadership and Education in Neurodevelopmental Disabilities (CO-LEND).
 US Department of Health and Human Services, Maternal Child Health Bureau (MCHB).
 Role: Physical Therapy Discipline Director, 10% FTE, 2011-2016.
 This grant supports education, training, and professional preparation of trainees and fellows from multiple disciplines who will focus their service provision on children with developmental disabilities or autism and their families.